landoskape/dominoes/docs/pointerArchitectureComparison.md

 elements (still using 8 tokens per batch element).
 Then, I processed it through the encoder phase of each pointer network, and measured the eigenvalues of the covariance matrix across the embedding dimension.
-Note that each encoding phase is identical across the different network architectures and the `encoded` representations do not depend on the pointer layer.
-Therefore the only reason this will differ is by the structure of thegradients passing through the different pointer layers through training.
+Note that the encoding architecture is identical across the different networks and the `encoded` representations do not depend on the pointer layer.
+Therefore, the only reason this will differ across pointer layer types is because of the structure of the gradients passing through the pointer layers during training.

 As a measure of dimensionality, I use the shannon entropy of the normalized eigenvalues, which is highest if each embedding dimension is used equally.